noisyoscillator/langevin_dynamics-1/README.rst

   double well potential in chemistry.
 You can change a,b and c and the range in gen_pot.py to get your own potential file.

+* Periodic boundary conditions enabled.

 TODO
 ---------

 * Add a module to convert tracjectories into animation.
-* Add periodic boundary condition.

 Credits
 ---------